This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to increase your breast milk supply:

 - Feed your baby 8 to 12 times each day.
+The more often you breastfeed, the more milk your breasts will make.
 Feed your baby as soon as he acts hungry.
 Signs of hunger include putting his hand to his mouth, making sucking noises, and moving more than usual.
 You may need to wake your baby to breastfeed more often until your milk supply increases.
 Do not set a time limit for how long you breastfeed your baby.
 Let your baby feed from each breast every time you feed him.
+Talk to your healthcare provider or a lactation consultant if you think your baby is not latched onto your breast correctly.

 - Make sure your breasts are emptied completely after feedings.
-The amount of milk you make may slow down if milk is not completely emptied from your breasts.
 Express milk with a breast pump after feedings to empty each of your breasts completely.
 A breast pump may also help stimulate your breasts to make more milk.
 Breast massage may also help stimulate your breasts and increase your milk supply.
 Pump your breasts every 2 to 4 hours if you are away from your baby.
 Pumped breast milk can be stored and used for a later feeding.

 How to care for yourself while you are breastfeeding:

 - Follow a healthy meal plan.
-Follow a healthy meal plan that provides the amount of calories and nutrients you need while you are breastfeeding.
+A healthy meal plan provides the amount of calories and nutrients you need while you are breastfeeding.
 Your body needs extra calories and nutrients to keep you healthy and support milk production.
 A healthy meal plan includes a variety of foods from all the food groups.
-You need about 8 to 12 cups of liquids each day to prevent dehydration and keep up your milk supply.
+You also need about 8 to 12 cups of liquids each day to prevent dehydration and keep up your milk supply.
 Drink a beverage each time you breastfeed to help you get enough liquids.
-Drink liquids that do not contain caffeine.
+Choose liquids that do not contain caffeine.
 Examples are water, juice, and milk.
-Ask your PHP for more information on breastfeeding and your diet.
+Ask your healthcare provider for more information on breastfeeding and your diet.

 - Manage your stress.
-Increased stress can decrease your supply of breast milk.
 Relaxation can help decrease your stress and help you feel better.
 Deep breathing, meditating, and listening to music also may help you cope with stress.
-Talk to your PHP about other ways to manage stress.
+Talk to your healthcare provider about other ways to manage stress.

 For support and more information: